Getting Started

 Run a Simulation

-from generation_models import PVGenerationModel, SingleAxisTracking
+- Make the necessary imports: - from generation_models import PVGenerationModel, PVSystemDesign, SingleAxisTracking

-model = PVGenerationModel( solar_resource=(40.6685396, -73.9345585), inverter="Delta Electronics: M80U_XXX [480V]", pv_module="Boviet Solar Technology Co._ Ltd. BVM6612M-315", system_design=SystemDesign( dc_capacity=2000.0, ac_capacity=1500.0, poi_limit=15000.0, gcr=0.38, tracking=SingleAxisTracking( rotation_limit=45.0, backtrack=True ) ), project_term=1 )
+- Define a simple model: - model = PVGenerationModel( solar_resource=(40.6685396, -73.9345585), inverter="Delta Electronics: M80U_XXX [480V]", pv_module="Boviet Solar Technology Co._ Ltd. BVM6612M-315", system_design=PVSystemDesign( dc_capacity=2000.0, ac_capacity=1500.0, poi_limit=15000.0, gcr=0.38, tracking=SingleAxisTracking( rotation_limit=45.0, backtrack=True ) ), project_term=1 )

-You will see an id print, confirming that the run has been scheduled.
+- Schedule the model run and get the run id: - res = client.schedule(model) id_ = res.json()["id"] print(res.text) - You will see an id print, confirming that the run has been scheduled.

-Wait to receive the results:
+- Wait to receive the results: - results = client.wait_on_result(id_)

-# Results is a dictionary.
+- View and explore the results - # Results is a dictionary.
 To review keys: print(results.keys()) # Review System Power 8760 results['system_power']

 Pull Historical Price Data

-Get a list of all of the Local Market Price (LMP) nodes for a given ISO
+- Get a list of all of the Local Market Price (LMP) nodes for a given ISO - price_nodes = client.lmp.get_all_nodes(iso='CAISO').json() node_directory = pd.DataFrame(price_nodes) print(node_directory.head())

-res = client.lmp.get_prices( node_ids=['20000004677'], market=Market.RT, start_year=2024, end_year=2024 ).json() res = res['20000004677'] df = pd.Series(res['prices'], index=pd.to_datetime(res['datetimes'])).tz_localize(None) print(node_directory.head())
+- Get a pandas Series of LMP prices based on node id - res = client.lmp.get_prices( node_ids=['20000004677'], market=Market.RT, start_year=2024, end_year=2024 ).json() res = res['20000004677'] df = pd.Series(res['prices'], index=pd.to_datetime(res['datetimes'])).tz_localize(None) print(node_directory.head())

 Pull a Price Forecast

-tz = pytz.timezone("US/Central") # Can be any timezone but results will always be returned in the node-local timezone start_time = tz.localize(datetime(2023, 10, 10)) # localized datetime is required to avoid ambiguity end_time = tz.localize(datetime(2023, 10, 17)) # localized datetime is required to avoid ambiguity
+- Define a time range of interest - tz = pytz.timezone("US/Central") # Can be any timezone but results will always be returned in the node-local timezone start_time = tz.localize(datetime(2023, 10, 10)) # localized datetime is required to avoid ambiguity end_time = tz.localize(datetime(2023, 10, 17)) # localized datetime is required to avoid ambiguity

-node_name = "HB_HOUSTON" # Use client.lmp.get_all_nodes from the previous section to find your node name da_forecasts = forecast.most_recent(node_name, "da", start_time, end_time) # Results are a list of dicts.
+- Pull the most recent forecast for an LMP node based on node name - node_name = "HB_HOUSTON" # Use client.lmp.get_all_nodes from the previous section to find your node name da_forecasts = forecast.most_recent(node_name, "da", start_time, end_time) # Results are a list of dicts.
 To see the first dict: print(da_forecasts[0])

 Next…